 Backpacking Tayrona National Park

-An easy hop from Taganga, Tayrona National Park is a truly stunning oasis of pristine beaches backing onto untamed jungle.
-Probably with some of the most beautiful beaches on the Caribbean coast, in my opinion.
+An easy hop from Taganga or Santa Marta, Tayrona National Park is a stunning oasis of pristine beaches fringed by untamed jungle.
+With granite boulders strewn across golden sand, it is a unique spectacle and one of the most beautiful beaches on the whole continent in my opinion.

 In a day you can hike through the tropical forest, see some of the local flora and fauna, and swim in waters full of life.
-You can sleep in the national park, but you must reserve in advance, or you can do the tour on the day.
+You can sleep in the national park, but you must reserve in advance, or you can do a day tour.

 Yes, you’ll find mosquitos, high temperatures during midday, and probably hard walking paths at some point, if it rained the day before.
 But believe me, this is one of those places that is worth visiting in Colombia.